cbass2404/nextjs-course-proj5-auth/NEXTJS.md

 export default NextAuth({
     // configuration object props to manage authentication
     session: {
+        // maxAge prop default length is 30 days
+        // only necessary to set if you want longer or shorter
         jwt: true,
     },
     // configure one or more providers